What Is The Best Treatment For Athlete’s Foot?

 How long Daktarin takes to work will depend on how widespread and severe your infection is, but it usually takes a few weeks.
 You will need to keep applying Daktarin for ten days after the infection is gone to make sure it doesn’t come back.

 Remember to practice good hygiene to help the healing process and stop the infection spreading.
-Don’t share towels with people.
-Change clothes that come into contact with the infected skin often.
-If you have athlete’s foot, you should wear socks or shoes in shared areas.
+Don’t share towels with people, and change clothes that come into contact with the infected skin often.
+If you have athlete’s foot, you should wear socks or shoes in shared areas and avoid walking barefoot.

-If you don’t see any changes within a couple of weeks, contact our clinician.
+If you don’t see any changes within a couple of weeks, speak to a clinician.
 You can also log into your account and send us a message if you’re using our service.

 If you forget to apply the cream or powder, just skip that dose and carry on as normal with your next dose.
 Don’t apply extra to make up for missing a dose.